Galactic: Live performances

-In 2015, they performed Summer Festivals in the US, Canada, and Japan with vocalist Macy Gray.
-While on their 2016 tour, Galactic performed on marine themed call-in talkshow, FishCenter Live.
+In 2015, they performed summer festivals in the US, Canada, and Japan with vocalist Macy Gray.
+While on their 2016 tour, Galactic performed on a marine-themed call-in talk show, FishCenter Live.
 They correctly guessed the coloration of a squirrelfish and won points for a zebra moray eel, Eel Hamburger.
-They will be headlining the 11th annual Rooster Walk Music and Arts Festival in Martinsville, VA in May 2019.
+They headlined the 11th annual Rooster Walk Music and Arts Festival in Martinsville, VA in May 2019.

 Recent releases

-Ya-Ka-May was released on February 9, 2010 on ANTI-.
+Ya-Ka-May was released on February 9, 2010, on ANTI-.
 The album includes guest performances by a range of New Orleans musicians.
-Long-established performers such as Rebirth Brass Band, Irma Thomas, Big Chief Bo Dollis of The Wild Magnolias, Allen Toussaint and Walter "Wolfman" Washington are represented, along with younger performers in the traditional vein, such as Trombone Shorty and Corey Henry, John Boutté, Josh Cohen and Ryan Scully of Morning 40 Federation, and Glen David Andrews, and also Bounce artists Cheeky Blakk, Big Freedia, Katey Red, and Sissy Nobby.
+Long-established performers such as Rebirth Brass Band, Irma Thomas, Big Chief Bo Dollis of The Wild Magnolias, Allen Toussaint and Walter "Wolfman" Washington are represented, along with younger performers in the traditional vein, such as Trombone Shorty and Corey Henry; John Boutté, Josh Cohen and Ryan Scully of Morning 40 Federation; and Glen David Andrews; and also bounce artists Cheeky Blakk, Big Freedia, Katey Red, and Sissy Nobby.

-Galactic released a live album in May 2011 titled The Other Side of Midnight: Live in New Orleans.This album includes live versions of many songs on Ya-Ka-May.
+Galactic released a live album in May 2011 titled The Other Side of Midnight: Live in New Orleans.
+This album includes live versions of many songs on Ya-Ka-May.